 Synthetic Drug Detox FAQ

-Detoxing from synthetic drugs alone can be dangerous and scary.
-A detox with Cornerstone is the safest way of effectively managing the symptoms that arise.
+Detoxing from synthetic drugs alone can be extremely dangerous and very frightening.
+A detox with Cornerstone is the safest way of effectively managing the symptoms that will most certainly arise.
 Perhaps the most dangerous feature of any synthetic drug detox is the obvious risk of relapse.
 We take all precautions to guard against this.
-With your will power and bravery, and our expertise, we will take the first steps on the recovery path together.
+With your willpower and bravery, and our expertise, we will take the first steps on the recovery path together.

 Unlike other drugs such as heroin, a specific detox medication is yet to be developed.
-The changing compounds of synthetic drugs make developing specific detox medication difficult.
+The changing compounds of synthetic drugs make developing specific detox medications difficult.
 We can, however, administer medications that alleviate the severe symptoms associated with synthetic drug withdrawals.
-All prescribing is carried out by medical professionals.
+All prescriptions are carried out by medical professionals.

-If all other attempts to stop have been interrupted by repeat relapse, then residential detox is necessary.
+If all other attempts to stop have been interrupted by repeat relapse, then residential detox is certainly necessary.
 Drug addiction is dangerous, especially when the substances are synthetic and you have no real idea of the strength or content.
 Give yourself and your family the future you deserve.
 We can help you begin your journey towards a life free of addiction.
 Call us today: (714) 547-5375